senselogic/EUREKA/README.md

 # Eureka

-A lighweight ORM for CRUD queries on MySQL databases.
+Lightweight ORM for CRUD queries on MySQL databases.

 ## Version